jaidevshriram/threestudio/README.md

 ### Our Contributions to the code
 - Added the threestudio/scripts/train_dreambooth.py and threestudio/scripts/train_dreambooth_script.py for training the dreambooth model for Stage 1.
-- Added the threestudio/systems/dreambooth3d.py script based off of the dreamfusion.py including our own dataset class for storing and loading random-viewpoints for Stage 2 and 3.
+- Added the threestudio/systems/dreambooth3d.py script based off of the dreamfusion.py including our own dataset class.
 Also added the reconstruction loss for Stage 3.
+- Added own dataset class in threestudio/data/multi_view_dreambooth3d.py for storing and loading random-viewpoints for Stage 2 and 3.
 - Added the  threestudio/scripts/dreambooth3d_img2img.py for Img2Img translation for Stage 2.
 - Other changes to combine the code were made in the threestudio/data and threestudio/utils backend files and threestudio/models/guidance/stable_diffusion_guidance.py.
 - We have also added config files for parameter-tuning for each of the prompts in the config folder.